PaulApivat/paulapivat/content/post/dsfs_2/index.md

 ## Dictionaries

 Dictionaries are good for storing structured data.
 They have a key/value pair so you can look up values of certain keys.
-The author provides some ways to initialize a dictionary, with comments about what is *more or less pythonic*.
+The author provides some ways to initialize a dictionary, with comments about what is *more or less pythonic* (I'll take the author's word for it, but open to other perspectives).

-I'll take the authors word for it (but it does seem arbitrary).
+Some of the things you can do with `dictionaries` are query keys, values, assign new key/value pairs, check for existence of keys or retrieve certain values.

 ```python